Monotonicity and Competitive Equilibrium in Cake-cutting: The Leximin-optimal rules

 \section{The Leximin-optimal rules}

-Lexicographic optimization as a solution concept is used in various fields of fair division \citep{Moulin2004Fair}. \cite{Dubins_1961} were the first to employ it in a cake-cutting setting.
-Later, \cite{DallAglio2001DubinsSpanier,DallAglio2003Maximin,DallAglio2014Finding} presented various properties and approximation algorithms for finding such leximin divisions (they call such divisions \emph{Dubins-Spanier-optimal}).

-The leximin idea is simple: First we narrow down the solution set to divisions that maximize the utility of the poorest agent.
+The leximin-optimal division rules are based on the principle of equality of welfare.
+Intuitively these rules work as follows.
+First we narrow down the solution set to divisions that maximize the utility of the poorest agent.
 Then among those solutions that satisfy this criterion, we select those which maximize the utility of the second poorest agent.
 We repeat this process with the third, fourth, etc.\ poorest agent.
-To introduce this concept formally first we define lexicographical ordering of real vectors.
-Aarhus university We say that vector $y \in \mathbb{R}^n$ is \emph{lexicographically greater} than $x \in \mathbb{R}^n$ (denoted by $x \prec y$) if $x\not=y$ and there exists a number $1 \le j \le n$ such that $x_i=y_i$ if $i < j$ and $x_{j}<y_{j}.$